NicolaGugole/MultiThreadKNN/README.md

 A multi-thread implementation for the simple KNN algorithm, written in C++.

-Needs *FastFlow* libraries, for execution parameters just call the executable by itself.
+Needs *FastFlow* libraries, compile with *make all*.

+For execution parameters just call the executable by itself.